FKouhai/BirdmanOnSecurity/content/posts/first-post.md

 date: 2021-12-04T21:03:50+01:00
 ---

-# PREFACE \n
+# Introduction

-This post contains some notes I have taken while doing some THM(Try Hack Me) challenges \n
+This post contains some notes I have taken while doing some THM(Try Hack Me) challenges

-# NMAP Basic scan with outfile \n
+# NMAP Basic scan with outfile

 nmap -sC -sV -oN /path/to/file ip